harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 The Github Action Drone plugin uses ```nektos/act``` in the background to run GitHub Actions.

-###  Does the Harness Github action plugin support exporting output variables?
+###  Does the Harness Github Action plugin support exporting output variables?

-Currently Github action plugin doesn’t support exporting the output variable, however the built-in Github action step that can be added in Harness cloud build pipeline supports exporting output variables.
+Currently the Github action plugin doesn’t support exporting the output variable, however the built-in Github Action step that can be added in Harness Cloud build pipeline supports exporting output variables.

 ### Which container image is being by the Harness Github Action plugin to run the github action?